Navigator Of The Seas deck plans

 - On deck 2, Metropolis Theatre was renamed to Royal Theater.
 Also here, Board Room was removed and replaced by 4 new oceanview cabins.

 - On deck 3, Dungeon disco was replaced with 19 new inside cabins.
 Also here, the Photo & Art Gallery was renamed to Fucus and reduced in size (to make space for 15 new oceanview cabins /starboard).
 Another 5 new cabins were added portside.
 Dining Room was renamed from Nutcracker to Sapphire.

-- On deck 4, Dungeon (disco upper level) was replaced Sabor Modern Mexican (specialty restaurant).
+- On deck 4, Dungeon (disco upper level) was replaced by Sabor Modern Mexican (speciality restaurant).
 Dining Room was renamed from Coppelia to Sapphire.

 - On promenade deck 5, Ixtapa Lounge (show lounge) was renamed to Star Lounge.
 Also here, Champagne Bar was replaced by R-Bar.
 Shore Excursions desk was added.
 Dining Room was renamed from Swan Lake to Sapphire.
 Cupcake Cupboard”(ship bakery) was added.

 - On deck 9, Interior cabin category M was changed to Category VB (Interior Virtual Balcony).

 - On deck 10, Interior cabin categories (K, L) were changed to Category VB (Interior Virtual Balcony).

 - On Lido deck 11, in the main pool area, a Jumbotron (huge movie screen /outdoor theatre) was installed.
 Pool deck’s flooring was updated.
 Also here, Giovanni’s Table (Italian restaurant) was added.